-Lynn Vincent is the #1 New York Times best-selling writer of eleven nonfiction books with more than 16 million copies in print, and mother of the two handsomest, most brilliant sons in the universe.
+Lynn Vincent is the #1 New York Times best-selling writer of eleven nonfiction books with more than 16 million copies in print, Executive Editor of WORLD Magazine, and mother of the two handsomest, most brilliant sons in the universe.

 She is also the investigator and host of Lawless, a true crime podcast that examines a frightening fact of American life: That not every crime is against the law.
 Lawless is produced in collaboration with WORLD Radio, a division of World News Group.